Don-Assamongkol1/programming-analyst-interview-test/readme.md

 9. Export the combined dataset as `combined.csv`.

-## Python
+## Bonus: Python

 10. You will working on a simple class hierarchy that has View as a base type which is a simplification of the class-based views OO construct in the Django framework.
 Each kind of view offers a bit different functionality, and we can use multiple inheritance in python to compose a new View type from existing ones.
 In our case, ListView and DetailView extend View
 SearchView extends DetailView
 SearchResultsView extends ListView and SearchView